 Retail at the street level is a critical component for creating a vibrant, pedestrian-oriented environment.
 To encourage this, buildings shall be developed in a manner which is conducive to retail-type uses.
-Buildings fronting on Del Prado and Pacific Coast Highway between Blue Lantern and Golden Lantern shall comply with the design standards described below:
+Buildings fronting on Del Prado and Pacific Coast Highway between Blue Lantern

-DESIGN OF GROUNDFLOOR BUILDING FRONTAGE PACIFIC COAST HIGHWAY AND DEL PRADO BETWEEN BLUE LANTERN AND GOLDEN LANTERN
+DESIGN OF GROUNDFLOOR BUILDING FRONTAGE PACIFIC CO AST HI GHWAY AND DEL PRADO ALL STREETS BETWEEN BLUE LANTERN AND